Maprunner/routegadget/docs/user-guide/draw-tab.md

 :::info

 If you have an event loaded but the Draw tab is not active then the event has been set up as read-only.
-There will also be a `Padlock` icon in the title bar.
+There will be a `Padlock` icon in the title bar.

 :::